KoBeWi/Another-Godot-4-Converter/README.md

 This is another converter for Godot 4 (see https://github.com/godotengine/godot-proposals/issues/387 for list of converters).
 It's a script written in Ruby.

+---

+**Discontinued**

+I originally made this to convert [my project](https://store.steampowered.com/app/2609560?utm_source=GitHub&utm_medium=README&utm_campaign=Converter), and since I already finished doing it, and also 4 years have passed and Godot 4.4 is releasing soon, maintaining a converter to Godot 4.0 does not make sense anymore.
+You can still use it (together with the official one), but it won't be updated.

+---

 It supports:
 - scene converting (node type conversion, property conversion)
   - sub-resource converting (same as above)